-The discount and the offering costs will be accreted to interest expense over the term of the convertible debentures.
+The discount and the offering costs are being accreted and amortized to interest expense over the term of the convertible debentures.

-NOTES TO INTERIM CONSOLIDATED FINANCIAL STATEMENTS FOR THE SIX MONTHS ENDED JUNE 30, 2009
+NOTES TO INTERIM CONSOLIDATED FINANCIAL STATEMENTS FOR THE NINE MONTHS ENDED SEPTEMBER 30, 2009

 (U.S. Dollars, in thousands, except share and per share amounts) (Unaudited)